uiuc-sst/mcasr/s5c/README.md

 ### Customize.

+- Say where Kaldi is.
+In `path.sh`, for example, `export KALDI_ROOT=/ws/ifp-53_1/hasegawa/tools/kaldi/kaldi`.

 - For unusual setups for Festival, SRILM, Sequitur G2P, or Python, edit `path.sh`.

-- If the data has a different directory structure, edit `DATA_ROOT.txt` and `lang_subdir` to reflect that.
+- If the data has a different directory structure, reflect that in the settings file's `data` and `lang_subdir` values.

 - More customizations are possible in `conf/*`.
 (Because `conf/mfcc.conf` is made by `run.sh`, to customize the former you have to edit the latter.)